picnichealth/slate/source/resources/encounter_items/_observation.md

 ## Observations
 This is an object representing an observation.
-An `Observation` object includes
+An `Observation` object is a panel for [lab test results](#lab-test-results).

-* Laboratory Data
-* Imaging results like bone density or fetal measurements
-* Devices Measurements such EKG data or Pulse Oximetry data
-* Clinical assessment tools such as APGAR

 ### Get a specific observation
 > Example request: